About Me

 I have an energy for learning and when the subject is human behaviour and meaning-making the learning is pretty endless!

-The joy of working in a close relationship with others is an absolute privilege.
-Transactional Analysis aligns with my personal values as I believe:
+The joy of working in a close relationship with others is an absolute privilege - I do not use that phrase lightly.

 - We all deserve the right to take our space in the world.
-Each of us is ‘ok’.

 - Each of us has the capacity to think for ourselves and make decisions that are right for us in the here-and-now.